Lucille Times: Montgomery bus boycott

 In a public conversation at the Rosa Parks Museum in 2017, Times recounted her story following her claim that she started the Montgomery bus boycott.
 On June 15, 1955, she drove her 1955 Buick Special to the cleaners on the Mobile Highway.
-On the way, bus driver James Blake tried to force her car off of the road three times.
-After she pulled into the cleaners parking lot, Blake exited his bus and confronted her with, "you're a black son of a bitch!"
+On the way, the bus driver James F. Blake tried to force her car off the road three times.
+After she pulled into the cleaners' parking lot, Blake exited his bus and confronted her with, "You're a black son of a bitch!"
 Times responded with "you're a white son of a bitch!" and they immediately started physically fighting.
-Soon two motorcycle policemen arrived to break them up.
-At that time Times bit Blake's left biceps.
+Soon, two motorcycle policemen arrived to break them up.
+At that time, Times bit Blake's left biceps.

-After splitting them up one of the policemen talked to Blake separately and then approached Times angrily with "do you know that was a white man you called a 'white son of a bitch'?"
-Times responded "do you know that I was a black woman that he called a 'black son of a bitch.'"
-The policeman became infuriated and shook his flashlight in Times' face and said, "if you were a man I'd beat your head to jelly."
+After splitting them up, one of the policemen talked to Blake separately and then approached Times angrily with "Do you know that was a white man you called a 'white son of a bitch'?"
+Times responded, "Do you know that I was a black woman that he called a 'black son of a bitch.'"
+The policeman became infuriated and shook his flashlight in Times' face and said, "If you were a man, I'd beat your head to jelly."

-That night E. D. Nixon came to the Times' Holt Street house and Times told him the story.
-Nixon responded, "I cannot do anything about what happened off of the bus, something's got to happen on the bus."
+That night E. D. Nixon came to Times' Holt Street house, and Times told him the story.
+Nixon responded, "I cannot do anything about what happened off the bus; something's got to happen on the bus."
 Times' reply was, "I'm starting a boycott tomorrow!"
-Nixon said, "wait until after Thanksgiving when the sales come on and we'll hit them in the pocket."
+Nixon said, "Wait until after Thanksgiving when the sales come on and we'll hit them in the pocket."
 Times repeated emphatically, "I'm starting a boycott tomorrow!"

-The next day Times, began her boycott with her car.
+The next day, Times began her boycott with her car.
 She drove people in her neighborhood to their destinations and would pick up people waiting at the bus stops.
-Her husband helped with his car and they had a "donations" jar at the café where people made contributions for gasoline.
+Her husband helped with his car, and they had a "donations" jar at the café where people made contributions for gasoline.
 The café became a de facto transportation hub, and people would call the café when they needed rides.

-Twice during this time, Nixon brought A. Philip Randolph to the Times' Holt Street house and Times told him her story.
-During this time Charlie Times began meeting secretly with Nixon at the café and planning for a large organized boycott.
+Twice during this time, Nixon brought A. Philip Randolph to Times' Holt Street house, and Times told him her story.
+During this time, Charlie Times began meeting secretly with Nixon at the café and planning for a large, organized boycott.
 Mr. Times even kept these meetings secret from his wife until after the big boycott started in December.
 Times continued driving people as she had been until the big boycott ended in December 1956.

 Death

-Times died from COVID-19 on August 16, 2021, and was funeralized at St Jude Catholic Church in Montgomery.
+Times died from COVID-19 on August 16, 2021 at the age of 100 and was funeralized at St Jude Catholic Church in Montgomery.